-Magazine writing is quite different from journal style, and we understand that this can be a steep learning curve for authors who have been trained in a more academic form.
+Magazine writing is quite different from journal style, and this can be a steep learning curve for authors who have been trained in a more academic form.
 The editors are committed to working with you to achieve a more engaging, readable, magazine-style article without compromising important information or analysis.
-Some tips are offered below, as well as links to previous articles that demonstrate the kind of writing we are looking for:
+Some tips are offered below, as well as links to previous articles that demonstrate what we are looking for:

 Find an interesting lead.
 Look for something personal, surprising or visual to capture readers’ interest and draw them into your story.

-The standard journal-type introduction – “In 2015, a four-year longitudinal study, funded by the XYZ Foundation, was undertaken by the University of X’s School of Y to compare formative assessment policy and practice in three different school jurisdictions… ”– is not inviting.
+The standard journal-type introduction – “In 2015, a four-year longitudinal study, funded by the XYZ Foundation, was undertaken by the University of X’s School of Y to compare formative assessment policy and practice in… “ – is not inviting.
 Consider these alternatives, with examples from recent EdCan articles: